sambacha/tor-reproducer/README.md

 that you could be used to reproduce the old container.
 Note that this will not work if the issue is caused by an updated Debian package.

+### Historical changes

+The Tor 0.3.x series had a different build system than the 0.4.x series.
+Please use a version of tor-reproducer that starts with 0.3 to reproduce those.

 ### Only build Tor

 To build a specific version of Tor, run